-Question: I really don't have a problem with my weight, but I'm trying to eat a healthier diet.
+Question: I don't have a problem with my weight, but I'm trying to eat a healthier diet.
 I eat a good breakfast; usually a salad for lunch and what I think is a good dinner at night.
 The problem is afternoon and evening snacking.
-I feel like I'm hungry all the time and it's too easy to constantly nibble on something and not always something that's good for me.
+I feel like I'm hungry all the time, and it's so easy to nibble on something and not always something that's good for me.

 Melinda - About.com User

 If you're snacking because you're bored or stressed, try going for a walk, getting some exercise or maybe even calling or texting a friend.
-Actually, friends and family can be the best support system -- ask them to help keep your mind off snacking.
+Friends and family can be the best support system -- ask them to help keep your mind off snacking.

 Use your snacks to boost your nutritional intake.
 Choose fresh fruit, whole-grain crackers, low-fat yogurt, nuts, and fresh vegetables.
 This way, you'll get extra vitamins, minerals and fiber.
 A little bit of cheese, a hard boiled egg or lean meat is fine too, but watch your serving sizes because these foods are energy dense.
 Avoid candy bars, cookies, cakes and pastries, ice cream, and greasy chips or packaged snack foods.

 Department of Agriculture (USDA)and the Department of Health and Human Services (HHS).
 "Dietary Guidelines for Americans, 2010."
 Accessed June 29, 2013. http://www.cnpp.usda.gov/dietaryguidelines.htm.